You are using an outdated browser. For a faster, safer browsing experience, upgrade for free today.

 Housing Accommodations

 Housing and Residence Life provides a variety of housing options.
 The majority of rooms in the residence halls are double occupancy and a few are equipped to meet the needs of students with disabilities.
 Students requiring single room occupancy may request a private room.
 Students with disabilities should request housing needs as soon as they are admitted to the university.
-All documentation is due to the Office of Disability Services by March 1.
+All documentation is due to the Office of Student Accessibility and Testing Services by March 1.
 Documentation submitted later will be considered and Lander University will make a good faith effort to provide reasonable accommodations, but may not be able to guarantee that appropriate residential provisions will be completed within that semester.

 Steps: